 Other applicants may have level 3 qualifications such as A level, BTEC Extended Diploma or Access to Higher education qualifications with high UCAS points and grades, but not in the relevant subject areas eg Biology and Chemistry, which are required to study for BSc programmes in the School of Human Sciences.

-Our graduates often find work in high technology science-based industries, although many also choose to go on to further study.
-As this course provides partial exemption from the Chartered Chemist requirements, students often choose to complete their qualification in order to maximise their earning potential.
+Our graduates often find work in high technology science-based industries, although many also choose to go on to further study in order to maximise their earning potential.

 Chemistry is also a popular degree with employers in all sectors, and you will find opportunities in finance, commerce and information technology among many other industries.